divio/divio-cloud-docs/how-to/use-git.rst

 This can be caused by:

-* an empty directory committed to the respository (remove it or add a file to it)
+* an empty directory committed to the repository (remove it or add a file to it)
 * a `Git submodule included in the repository <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ (remove it)
 * files containing mixed line endings, if the ``.gitattributes`` configuration includes an instruction to resolve them (remove ``* text=auto`` if it appears in ``.gitattributes``).